Bulambuli District

 Areas surrounding Sisiyi waterfalls in Bulambuli District.

 Bulambuli District is a district in Eastern Uganda.
 The district is named after 'chief town', Bulambuli, where the district headquarters are located.

 Location

 Bulambuli District is bordered by Nakapiripirit District to the north, Kapchorwa District to the east, Sironko District to the south and Bukedea District to the west.
 Bulambuli, the district headquarters, is located approximately 32 km, by road, northeast of Mbale, the largest city in the sub-region.
 The coordinates of the district are:01 22N, 34 09E.

+This district is further divided in different administrative divisions.

+Bulabuli county

+There are several sub counties under this county as below.